-Carroll’s overall head coaching record is 83-61 in the regular season and 8-5 in the postseason in his nine years of head coaching.
+Carroll’s overall head coaching record is 103-72-1 in the regular season and 10-7 in the postseason in his 11 years of NFL head coaching.
+In 2016, he became the 39th head coach in NFL history with 100 wins in the regular season.

-In his five seasons as head coach in Seattle, Carroll and General Manager John Schneider constructed the best teams in Seahawks history over the past three seasons with a combined 36-12 record and back-to-back Super Bowl appearances.
+In his seven seasons as head coach in Seattle, Carroll and General Manager John Schneider constructed the best teams in Seahawks history over the past five seasons with a combined 56-23-1 record, back-to-back Super Bowl appearances in 2013-14, 10-plus wins in five consecutive seasons for the first time in franchise history and winning three NFC West Division titles.

 Carroll led Seattle to its first Super Bowl title in franchise history with a 43-8 victory over the Denver Broncos in Super Bowl XLVIII in New York/New Jersey on February 2, 2014, after a franchise-best 13-3 regular season record, and joined Jimmy Johnson and Barry Switzer as the only coaches to win a college football national title and a Super Bowl in their career.